Introductory slide .ppt | Introductory slide .jpg

-An endowed lectureship in memory of Alfred Eisenpreis has been established by the Archaeological Institute of America.
+A lectureship in memory of Alfred Eisenpreis established by the Archaeological Institute of America.

 Dr. Eisenpreis was born in Vienna in 1924 and moved to the United States in 1939.
 He received a bachelor’s degree from St. Thomas College in Scranton, Pennsylvania, master’s degrees in political science and human resources from the New School University, and a doctoral degree in political science from the New School University.